Bedrock-OSS/bedrock-wiki/docs/blocks/block-format-history.md

         -   This parameter may only be used from within the root `components` object, not within `permutations` entries.
         -   The interval between the rotation of each state value is 360° divided by the number of valid values the referenced state has.
             -   For example, a `y` parameter referencing a state with 4 values would rotate the geometry in multiples of 90°, with each rotation facing a cardinal direction.
-            -   The default state value is always associated with a rotation of 0°.
+            -   The default state value is always associated with a rotation of 0° from south.

 ## 1.26.20